 - Microchipping your pet.

-- Routine medical treatment like annual check-ups, worming and flea treatments, for example.
+- Routine medical treatment, such as annual check-ups, worming and flea treatments.

 - Routine dental care and dental treatment resulting from illness.

 - Putting your pet to sleep and other costs related to euthanasia, cremation or burial.

 - Cosmetic treatments or any other medical treatment not recommended by a vet.

 - Any condition that could have been prevented by routine vaccinations, for either cats or dogs.

 - Pregnancy care, so always check first if you plan on breeding your pet.